'A very horrified city' embraces acts of kindness after concert attack

 Haunting remnants of the night before littered the area around the police cordon.

-A used makeup brush, a broken black tiara and and abandoned pack of cigarettes all told of a hasty escape.
+A used makeup brush, a broken black tiara and an abandoned pack of cigarettes all told of a hasty escape in the wake of the worst terror attack to strike British shores since the July 7 bombings that killed 52 people in 2005.

 Taylor described the mood in the city as "a sort of stillness this morning that I can't explain; just a quietness that, for some people, their life has changed forever."